SKYDATA-IoT

 Ev charging

-Enabling real-time monitoring and management of EV charging stations, remote billing and payment management, smart grid integration, and over-the-air updates for station software essential for efficient and reliable EV charging infrastructure.
+SKYDATA-IoT multi-carrier cellular connectivity for IoT enables real-time monitoring and management of EV charging stations, remote billing and payment management, smart grid integration, and over-the-air updates for station software, which are essential for efficient and reliable EV charging infrastructure.

 Renewable energy